 HOME LEARNING ACTIVITIES

-Regular reading is vital and should be a daily activity for all children.
+Ks 1 reading Regular reading is vital and should be a daily activity for all children.
 For young children this may mean that the parent does the reading and the child talks about the story and the pictures.
-If a child does not bring a book home from school (though they always should) there are many opportunities to develop reading skills within the home – reading TV information, looking at maps, non-fiction, using the Internet or the many books that children have in their bedrooms but don’t always have time to read!
-Don’t forget to record your child’s reading in their planner.
+Reading books sent home will be a mixture of phonically decodable texts as well as stories, non fiction and poetry to read for pleasure.
+A child will be encouraged to re read familiar and favourite stories so they can build fluency and become immersed in reading.
+If a child does not bring a book home from school, ,there are many opportunities to develop reading skills within the home – reading TV information, looking at maps, non-fiction, using the Internet or the many books that children have in their bedrooms but don’t always have time to read!
+Don’t forget to record your child’s reading in their reading journal.

-These are core mental maths recall facts – number bonds, times tables, etc. These are detailed in your child’s planner and should again be practised daily.
+These are core mental maths recall facts – number bonds, times tables, etc. These are detailed either on Taptestry/Google Classroom or via your child’s reading journal and should be practised daily.

 Literacy and numeracy activities